jwt625/jwt625.github.io/_posts/2024-08-15-yapping-on-ebeam-lithography.md

 As I have been boasting about my ebeam litho experience this whole section, I also would like to mention where I got all these knowledge so that I still sound like a reasonable human being and thus you would still be happy to continue reading.
 My lab manager/advisor at Tsinghua IIIS helped me start my cleanroom experience with nearly infinite patience.
 And as mentioned above, I really appreciate that he insisted on making us operate every single valve, shutter, and setpoints manually, immensely helped me with understanding of the working principles of various cleanroom tools and components.
 During my time at Stanford, many many senior lab members and cleanroom staff guided me and answered many questions from me, as well as worked on documentations of the existing process and for the cleanroom tools.

 Lastly, I would like to say that even with all these years of experience, I am no where near of being an expert on ebeam tool or ebeam lithography.
 Although I routinely do things that normal users would be afraid to do or never thought of doing (which I enjoy a lot), my experience and knowledge would pale in comparison to the amount the field engineers or ebeam engineers have.
 They have been working with these tools for their whole career, and only if they were more active in perserving their knowledge...
 If your facility has an ebeam engineer that is talkative and senior, talk to them!
 Ask them to share their knowledge!

-# Ebeam basics
-- How stable do things need to be
-- Why is the column this big
-- Where are the electrons going
-    - focusing (how is it done)
-    - current measurement
-    - beam calibration
-- Where is the stage going
-    - interferometer
-    - writefield (WF) size, calibration, stitching
-    - subfield (maybe?)
-- beam parameters
-    - Voltage, current
-    - shot pitch
-    - dose (DAC rate limit, dose sweep)

-# Practical
-- What resist to use
-    - positive vs. negative
-    - adhesion
-    - discharge layer
-    - selectivity
-    - liftoff
-- Fracturing (BEAMER)
-    - Oh god maybe this should be a different yap-post
-    - I should still start to write down things that matters
-    - Field control: fixed, manual, different ways to meander, fully manual with layers...
-    - multipass
-    - PEC
-- Mounting your chip
-    - front vs. back referenced
-    - height measurement (under uscope, in the tool with the LED)
-    - multiple chips
-- Locating your chip
-    - optical microscope / camera assistance
-    - using the SEM
-- Alignment
-    - desired marks (materials, thickness, locations, reusability)
-    - how to find the marks (manual & auto, mark params, scan params)
-- develop
-    - remove discharge layer
-    - be wary water + IPA could develop some resist unintentionally
-- feedback & optimization
-    - dose sweep
-- optimize your own workflow
-    - better estimation of the exposure time
-    - What is the bottleneck?
-What can be automated?
-- TBA...

 # References